Condition monitoring variables can be used to improve predictions

 Use a hybrid statistical and machine learning approach to improve the prediction of remaining life.

 It is offered through the University of Toronto School of Continuing Studies.
+Register and find out more here.

 Keep in touch!